RAAD (anti-tank guided missile): History

 As of 2015, 4,500 RAADs were made in Iran.

 Combat use

 Iran supplied Hezbollah with the Raad in the early 2000s and Hezbollah used Raad missiles in the 2006 Lebanon War.
 Israel captured ten baseline RAAD missiles on the Karine A in January 2002.

-The Raad has been used in the Syrian Civil War by Hezbollah and army forces.
-It is unclear if RAAD missiles were supplied to the army before or during the war.
-Some missiles have been captured by rebel forces as well.
+The Raad has been used in the Syrian Civil War by Hezbollah fighters, and the Syrian Army.
+I-RAAD missiles have been used by ISIL fighters in Iraq.

-I-RAAD-T missiles have been used in the Iraqi Civil War.
+On October 7, 2023, Al-Quds Brigades militants used a RAAD-T during the raid on Israel from Gaza.

 Variants

 RAAD

-The RAAD is an identical copy of the Russian 9M14M Malyutka-M (NATO AT-3b "Sagger").
+The RAAD is an identical copy of the 9M14M Malyutka-M (NATO AT-3b "Sagger").

 RAAD-T

 The first improvement of the RAAD missile, the RAAD-T has a tandem warhead to defeat explosive Reactive Armor.
 However, the RAAD-T still uses the obsolete MCLOS guidance of the original RAAD.
 According to its export material, the RAAD-T has improved maneuverability over the base RAAD and has 400 mm RHA penetration after reactive armor.